Yelp/paasta/docs/source/yelpsoa_configs.rst

     A failing readiness probe will not restart the instance, it will however be removed from the mesh and not receive any new traffic.

-    To add an additional delay after the pod has started and before probes should start, see ``min_task_uptime``.
+    To add an additional delay after the Pod has started and before probes should start, see ``min_task_uptime``.

   * ``healthcheck_interval_seconds``: Kubernetes will wait this long between